miguelpinia/miguelpinia/README.md

 # Hi, I'm Miguel 👋 💻

 - 🔭PhD Candidate in Computer Science and Engineering @ UNAM.
-My topic areas are: Concurrent/Distributed Computing, Software Engineering and Databases.
+My topic areas are Concurrent/Distributed Computing, Software Engineering, and Databases.
-- 🌱 Software engineer who is passionate about the development of new technologies to connect people and build community.
+- 🌱 Software engineer passionate about developing new technologies to connect people and build community.
-- 💬 Actually I'm working with the following technologies:
+- 💬 Currently, I'm working with the following technologies:
   - Clojure 💻
   - C++ 🧑‍🎓
   - Java ☕